Advertisers can allow agencies to run campaigns on their behalf using the Google Ads integration.

-The advertiser must grant the agency access to the app by following the instructions detailed here.
+Prerequisite: In AppsFlyer, grant the agency access to the app using the instructions here.

-1. Go to your Google Ads Dashboard and click the Tools icon
+1. In Google, go to the Google Ads Dashboard, click on the Tools icon

 2. Select Linked Accounts.

-3. Under App Analytics Provider, find AppsFlyer and Select Options.
+3. Under App Analytics Provider, find AppsFlyer.
+Select Options.

 4. Click Share with Another Account.

-5. Insert the new Agency’s Google Ads Customer ID
+5. Insert the Agency’s Google Ads Customer ID

 The advertiser can now see that the invitation request has been sent to the Agency.
 When the Agency accepts the invite, the status changes to Sharing.